DevTips-Community/Community-Project/README.md

 Make sure to work in your own branch until you are ready to merge.

 ## Gulp
-To automate builds we use gulp.
+To automate development we use gulp.
 The gulp commands you can use are listed below.

-`gulp assets:scripts`, `gulp assets:styles`, and `gulp assets:templates` all process their specific resources. `gulp assets` will compile all of them at once.

-`gulp dist` runs the assets task among others to format the `/dist` folder to be compiled using phonegap.
+### app:*

-`gulp watch` is used to speed up development time.
-This task sets up a server at `localhost:8000`.
-Navigate to `localhost:8000` in your browser and refresh whenever you make a change.
-If you have livereload installed ([chrome](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) version) and you enable it, the page will automagically refresh whenever you make changes.
+The gulp commands namespaced `app:` proccess app resources.
+Sample commands include `gulp app:scripts` and `gulp app:styles`.
+The `gulp app` command will start a server on localhost port 4240 that will host the preview and compile resources whenever you make changes.
+Normally you must refresh the page whenever you make a change, however if you have livereload installed ([chrome](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) version) and you enable it, the page will automagically refresh whenever you make changes.